bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Commands-That-Save-Me-Time-and.md

     Posted Wednesday, May 19, 2021 by Gabriele Svelto badFolder

-    Introducing Firefox’s new Site Isolation Security Architecture
+    Introducing Firefox's new Site Isolation Security Architecture

     Like any web browser, Firefox loads code from untrusted and potentially hostile websites and runs it on your computer.
-To protect you against new types of attacks from malicious sites and to meet the security principles of Mozilla, we set out to redesign Firefox on desktop.The post Introducing Firefox’s new Site Isolation Security Architecture appeared first on Mozilla Hacks - the Web developer blog.
+To protect you against new types of attacks from malicious sites and to meet the security principles of Mozilla, we set out to redesign Firefox on desktop.The post Introducing Firefox's new Site Isolation Security Architecture appeared first on Mozilla Hacks - the Web developer blog.

     Posted Tuesday, May 18, 2021 by Anny Gakhokidze